Linz, Österreich - Things to Do in Linz

 Insider Tips

-Purchase the Linz Card for free public transport and discounts at major attractions - it pays for itself if you visit 2-3 museums and use public transport
+Purchase the Linz Card for free public transport and attraction discounts - it pays for itself after visiting just two major sites

-Time your visit to coincide with the Ars Electronica Festival in September for cutting-edge digital art installations throughout the city, or the Klangwolke outdoor concert series for unique musical experiences along the Danube
+Time your visit to coincide with the annual Ars Electronica Festival in September for cutting-edge digital art performances and exhibitions throughout the city

 Explore Activities in Linz